DataDog/integrations-core/ibm_mq/README.md

 - `host`: The host where IBM MQ is running
 - `port`: The port that IBM MQ has exposed

-If you're using a username and password setup, you can set the `username` and `password`.
-If no username is set, the process owner of the agent is used (e.g. `dd-agent`).
+If you are using a username and password setup, you can set the `username` and `password`.
+If no username is set, the Agent process owner is used (e.g. `dd-agent`).

 If you're using SSL Authentication, you can setup SSL Authentication.